wizzeh/libp2p-transport-veilid/README.md

 `./.veilid/{node_id}` contains the node's keys and other Veilid data structures.
 These are initilized at startup if they don't exist.

 ## Key Components

+`address.rs` - Address coordinates between Libp2p's Multiaddr format and Veilid's private routes (for VeilidSafe) and node ids (for VeilidUnsafe).

 `listener.rs` - VeilidListener receives VeilidUpdate events from VeilidAPI.
 This includes incoming data from remote nodes.
 This struct contains the set of active streams.